 |Secondary research||Collect data that has been gathered for other purposes e.g., national surveys or historical records.||To assess whether attitudes towards climate change have changed since the 1980s, you collect relevant questionnaire data from widely available longitudinal studies.|

 Quantitative data analysis

 Once data is collected, you may need to process it before it can be analyzed.
 For example, survey and test data may need to be transformed from words to numbers.
-Then, to analyze your data, you can use descriptive and/or inferential statistics to answer your research questions.
+Then, you can use statistical analysis to answer your research questions.